readthedocs/readthedocs.org/docs/development/design/new-sphinx-guides.rst

 still for beginners but more problem-oriented documents, covering a wide range of use cases:

--  How to publish (deploy) a Sphinx project
--  How to publish (deploy) the documentation of a Python library to PyPI
 -  How to turn a bunch of Markdown files into a Sphinx project
 -  How to turn a bunch of Jupyter notebooks into a Sphinx project
 -  How to localize an existing Sphinx project